-To the Board of Trustees of the University of Maryland College Park Foundation, Inc.
+To the Board of Trustees of the University of Maryland College Park Foundation, Inc. and its subsidiary

-We have audited the accompanying consolidated financial statements of the University of Maryland College Park Foundation, Inc. (the "Foundation"), which comprise the consolidated statements of financial position as of June 30, 2017 and 2016, and the related consolidated statement of activities and changes in net assets and cash flows for the years then ended.
+We have audited the accompanying consolidated financial statements of the University of Maryland College Park Foundation, Inc. and its subsidiary (the "Foundation"), which comprise the consolidated statements of financial position as of June 30, 2018 and 2017, and the related consolidated statements of activities and changes in net assets and of cash flows for the years then ended.